You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Lipitor Cause Negative Effects on Healthy Fats?

 As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol for decades.
-However, like any medication, it's essential to understand its potential effects on the body, including its impact on healthy fats.
+However, like any medication, it's essential to understand its potential effects on our bodies, including its impact on healthy fats.

 What are Healthy Fats?